Women sailing as a way to travel aren't that unusual. After all, a yacht is a holiday home at any exotic landfall!

 I learned to sail in a four-day course in New Zealand when I was in my forties and 10 months later I had bought my yacht and taken it out sailing on my own.

 Four years latter I sailed across the Tasman Sea from New Zealand via Lord Howe Island to Australia.
-My solo sailing has been on the east coast of Australia from the Gold Coast up to and around the Whitsundays Islands off Airlie Beach.
+My solo sailing (my yacht Levitation is below) has been on the east coast of Australia from the Gold Coast up to and around the Whitsundays Islands off Airlie Beach.
 But my yacht is capable of sailing almost any where in the world.

 Women sailing are more numerous than you might think - and our numbers are growing.
 Many are yacht owners and sail solo, some along the coast and others sailing around the world.